tus/tus-resumable-upload-protocol/protocol.md

 or `200 Ok` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.

+If the clients sends an `Expect` request-header field with the `100-continue` expectation the server SHOULD return the `100 Continue` status code before reading the request's body and sending the final response.

 Both clients and servers SHOULD attempt to detect and handle network errors predictably.
 They may do so by checking for read/write socket errors, as well as setting read/write timeouts.
 Both clients and servers SHOULD use a 30 second